Knapp-type obstructions in multilinear fractal Fourier extension: Introduction

-This way of capturing curvature in terms of decay of the Fourier transform is what lies at the heart of the Stein--Tomas restriction theorem. \begin{theorem}[Stein--Tomas] Let $\mu$ be a finite, compactly supported, Borel measure on $\rd$ such that for some $\alpha,\beta>0$,
+This way of capturing curvature in terms of decay of the Fourier transform is what lies at the heart of the following version of the Stein--Tomas restriction theorem. \begin{theorem}[Mockenhaupt \cite{Moc00}, Mitsis \cite{Mit02}, Bak--Seeger \cite{BS11}] Let $\mu$ be a finite, compactly supported, Borel measure on $\rd$ such that for some $\alpha,\beta>0$,

 for all $x\in\rd$ and $r>0$, and

 for all $\xi\in\rd$.
 Then for all $f\in L^2(\mu)$ and $q\geq 2+ 4\frac{d-\alpha}{\beta}$,